gruntwork-io/docs/docs/2.0/docs/pipelines/tutorials/deploying-your-first-infrastructure-change.md

 ### Applying the changes

-If the `terragrunt plan` output looks as expected, then you are ready to merge your PR and create the S3 bucket.
+If you are satisfied with the `terragrunt plan` output then you are ready to merge your PR and create the S3 bucket.

 Approve the PR and click the `Merge pull request` button to merge the pull request.
 On merge, Pipelines will automatically run an `apply` action to provision the S3 bucket.